ROS-UWI-Sentry/main_control/README.md

 5. light_control_listener listens for messages about light control from fsm.
 Based on the message it outputs a high or a low to a pin on the AGX.
 6. launch/end_detector are called by fsm to start and cleanly stop the yolov5 human detetor.
 7. launch_webcam_counter is run by the state mahcine when starting up yolov5 to find out how many cameras are attatched so the sript won't crash if none are detected.

+## Note: If launching with the launch file, if sanitization_navigation_fsm.py goes down, all other nodes go down.
+This was manually set because they all depend upon the fsm.